Authors- Rajat Malik (Cloud Engineer), Anubhav Bisht (Associate Cloud Engineer)

 Overview

 This walk through explains how to perform Continuous Integration and Continuous Deployment of your spring micro service in Azure Spring Cloud using Github as the source controller.
-To generate a spring application and perform a manual deployment to Azure Spring Cloud, check the following link: https://ifi.tech/?p=9059&preview=true
+To generate a spring application and perform a manual deployment to Azure Spring Cloud, check the following link: https://ifi-prod-poc-2.azurewebsites.net/?p=9059&preview=true We will automate the deployment of the “helloifi” micro service that we developed in the earlier blog above.Configure GitHub

 Create a git repository and commit the code from the “helloifi” microservice into that repository: